-I'm A Beauty Editor Road-Tripping Across The Country — Here's What I Packed
+I'm A Beauty Editor Road-Tripping Across The Country—Here's What I Packed

 Take Your Face Mask The Extra Mile

 If you're clocking three to four hours in the car a day, you might as well use that time to get some mileage out of your favorite products.
 Smooth on a face or lip mask, pop on some teeth-whitening strips, rake a hair treatment through your ends — as long as it doesn't interfere with your ability to focus on the road, it's fair game.
-Nobody said your roadtrip had to be rustic — take it from a beauty editor.
+Nobody said your road trip had to be rustic — take it from a beauty editor.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.